Ms Philippa Gardner

 Happy Diwali to all those celebrating Diwali this week.

-This month we started going to the hall for PE on Wednesdays.
+This month we started going to the hall for PE on Wednesday mornings and Thursday afternoons.
 We have been practicing our ball skills, and putting our own shoes and socks on afterwards.

 PE - Climbing - Jan '18